Beep…beep …

 - Your customers can scan the same QR Code with a mobile device to find information they care about

-In contrast to all the above, a barcode scan only returns a look-up of a product on a business database.
+In contrast to all the above, a GTIN barcode scan only returns a look-up of a product on a business database.

 🩻 Anatomy of a GS1 Digital Link